Ballymena United F.C.: The wait goes on (2000–2011)

 Promotion back to the Premier League proved difficult at first for Shiels.
 However, former Nottingham Forest forward Nigel Jemson contributed to Ballymena's success during the 2003–04 campaign as they equalled their best placed finish in the Premier League by finishing sixth and also gaining a return to European competition for the first time in 15 years through the Intertoto Cup.
 Ballymena travelled to Danish side Odense in June 2004 and produced a scoreless draw against the full-time side – only to lose the home second leg heavily.

-Shiels was given the finance to attempt to bring the Gibson Cup to Mid-Antrim for the first time and signed a number of local players in Rory Hamill, Gary Smyth, Gordon Simms and Tim McCann but his team did not produce a return on his investment and eventually cost Shiels his job after 4 1/2 seasons at the helm.
-The final nail in the coffin was the Irish Cup semi-final defeat to Larne at the Oval, as the Braidmen finished eighth after a season that had promised so much.
+Shiels was dismissed as manager in May 2005.

 Former Northern Ireland and Ballymena United goalkeeper Tommy Wright took over as manager on a full-time basis – a first for the club.
 Despite a slow start, he brought in a number of new players in including a young Scottish striker Kevin Kelbie, whose goals in the second half of the season contributed to the team reaching the County Antrim Shield final - only to lose to Linfield at Seaview.
 The club finished in seventh place in the 2005–06 league season.

 The following year, the club finished ninth in the table.
 One of the highlights of the season was a visit by English Premier League side Manchester City as part of the transfer deal that took goalkeeper Richard McKinney to England eight years earlier.
 The next season, however, saw Wright's side as potential title challengers - including in a 4–2 victory at the Oval on New Year's Day 2008.
 However, with teenager Johnny Flynn sold to Blackburn Rovers, the title hopes had collapsed by early 2008.
 And, while Wright signed a new managerial contract in January 2008, he resigned in April 2008 - taking a role at Norwich City a few months later.
 Jim Grattan was briefly appointed caretaker manager before Roy Walker took charge from 2008 to 2011.
 However, he was sacked after little progress made during his time at the club.